tedserbinski/stanson-co/about.md

-## Stanson Ventures is a seed-stage venture fund helping founders unlock unfair advantages leveraging propietary networks.
+## Stanson Ventures is a venture fund with a 💚.
+We make a difference in the lives of the founders we back.

+Our approach operates at the intersection of engineering, design, strategy, and emphathy.
+We help founders unlock opportunities in priopietary networks across industires, regions, and beyond.